What happened at the launch of The British Pop Archive in Manchester?

 The British Pop Archive (BPA) was launched at The John Rylands Research Institute and Library in Manchester on May 18, 2022.
 The launch featured an exhibition titled Collection, which “showcases iconic items from post-war British popular culture, including archives from Joy Division, The Haçienda, and Granada TV.”

-I saw the photograph and it triggered an idea.
-I was in the final days of my tenure as Chancellor at The University of Manchester.
-The John Rylands Research Institute and Library is a part of my university so I approached John Hodgson , the head curator at John Rylands and he provided me with space and time.
+The John Rylands Research Institute and Library is a part of my university - I was chancellor at the time - so I approached John Hodgson , the head curator at John Rylands and he provided the space and time.
 Then I approached John McGrath the chief executive of Aviva studios (home of Factory International) and he gave me a team of brilliant producers.

 On 18th July I replicated the disappeared photograph taken at The British Pop Archive but this time I included people of colour: Music producers, international DJs, theatre producers, nationally renown artists, actors and chart topping singers, fashion designers, photographers, poets and novelists, all from the North West of England.
 Priti Shikotra is the photographer and here is the photograph